THE BOOK OF ICELANDERS

 ÍSLENDINGABÓK

-We Vikings edition of the Old Norse ‘Íslendingabók’ by Ari ‘The Wise’ Þorgilsson, translated to English by Eiður Eyþórsson in 2023.
+© 2023 We Vikings edition of the Old Norse ‘Íslendingabók’ (e.
+The Book of Icelander) by Ari ‘The Wise’ Þorgilsson, translated to English by Eiður Eyþórsson.

 The Book of Icelanders, also known as “Íslendingabók” in Old Norse and Icelandic, holds a unique and crucial place in Icelandic history and literature.
 Written by Ari Þorgilsson, this work serves as a vital source of information about the early settlement and history of Iceland, shedding light on the island’s foundation, its conversion to Christianity, and the lineage of its prominent families.
 It is considered one of the most important historical texts in Old Norse literature due to its reliability and authenticity, providing insights into the social and cultural evolution of the Icelandic people.